KasundiRanaweera/Application_Tracking_System-Frontend/README.md

 1. Push this repo to GitHub.
 2. In Vercel, import the repo (Vite is auto-detected).
-3. Under **Settings → Environment Variables**, add `VITE_API_BASE_URL` pointing at the deployed backend.
+3. Under **Settings → Environment Variables**, add `VITE_API_BASE_URL` pointing at the deployed backend URL.
 4. Deploy.
 Every push to the connected branch triggers a new deployment automatically.

 The frontend and backend are maintained and pushed as separate Git repositories.
-Deploy the frontend to Vercel and deploy the backend separately to Railway.
+Deploy the frontend to Vercel and deploy the backend separately to Render.

 **Note:** if you change `VITE_API_BASE_URL` after the project already has a deployment, you must trigger a **redeploy** — Vercel does not rebuild automatically just because a variable changed.